mgalos999/d2-mapper/README.md

 ## TODO

-* SVG viewbox needs to be improved, seems difficult to get right based on source data.
+* Viewbox alignment needs to be improved, seems to be a tricky thing to solve
 * Special icons/markings for exits and special items to be improved
-* More reliable creation of SVG, seems rotating seems to create issues with centering the image in the viewbox
-* Create this as a package to be consumed by @blacha's map server.